 Saturday mornings, services begin at 10:15 am (preceded by Torah study, which begins at 9:00).
 When Torah School is in session, a family Shabbat service runs from 12:00 pm followed by lunch.

-Rosh Chodesh, Breakfast and Learn at 8:30 am and short Service at 9:00 am
+Rosh Chodesh, Breakfast at 8:30 am and short Service at 9:00 am

 This year, we are experimenting with a Rosh Chodesh minyan.
 The weekday morning service, included Torah reading, singing hallel for the new month, and the chance to say kaddish.
 Everyone is welcome.